-We had a QRT truck on standby, and were told to arm up and fall outside and get in to the back of the truck-Bunker Hill-10 was under heavy attack.
-We piled into the QRT truck...I was away from my brother Don and my buddies, and didn't know anybody in the QRT.
+We had a QRT truck on standby, and were told to arm up, fall outside, and get in to the back of the truck-Bunker Hill-10 was under heavy attack.
+We piled into the QRT truck...
+I was away from my brother Don and my buddies, and didn't know anybody in the QRT.
 I knew Don was in a tower in the bomb dump, but when I actually was able to think about anything, other than what was happening in real-time, I looked toward the bomb dump not knowing whether to expect a tremendous fire and explosions, or continued darkness off in that direction.
-As long as there was no blast and concussion, I knew the bomb dump was relatively safe.
-If there were a blast-nothing likely would have survived.
+As long as there was no blast and concussion, I knew the bomb dump was relatively safe, and so was my brother.
+If there were a blast-nothing likely would have survived in the bomb dump.

 All those QRT guys in the truck with me were from different Flights and didn't know each other.
-Even though there were only 12-15 of us, we formed up as one of the teams with a good solid armed-team Quick Reaction Team, armed with an M-60, M-16s, a ton of ammo, and grenade launchers on the M-16s.
+Even though there were only 12-15 of us, we formed up as one of the responding teams with a good solid armed-team Quick Reaction Team, armed with an M-60, M-16s, a ton of ammo, and grenade launchers on the M-16s.
 The truck was probably a duce and a half, and when we quickly loaded up, we headed out east toward Bunker Hill-10.